pokeparadox/CromoZomeGD/README.md

 # CromoZomeGD
 ## About
 A Godot Port of CromoZome.
-Taking the original game and adapting it and improving on the orginal.
+Taking the original game, adapting and improving it.